alipzsh/knowledge-base/threat modeling.md

 - link/url in a request -> ssrf, link poisoning

-  --> if the link is used in a way that some important info would be redirected to it, then try to modify the link so that it send those info to attacker controlled site.
+  --> if the link is used in a way that some important info would be redirected to it, then try to modify the link so that it sends those info to attacker controlled site.

   --> even if the link isn't obvious it must be somewhere in DOM